awesome-nova/dependent-filter/README.md

 }
 ```

-If you want to show options only when related filter is selected you can use `when` for check it:
+If you want to show options only when main filter is selected you can use `when` for check it:

 ```php
 function options(Request $request, $filters) {